barryvdh/laravel-debugbar/readme.md

 Note: Not using the auto-inject, will disable the Request information, because that is added After the response.
 You can add the default_request datacollector in the config as alternative.

+## Enabling/Disabling on run time
+You can enable or disable the debugbar during run time.

+    \Debugbar::enable();
+    \Debugbar::disable();

+NB.
+Once enabled, the collectors are added (and could produce extra overhead), so if you want to use the debugbar in production, disable in the config and only enable when needed.